gileck/book-reader-app/book-parser/parser-v2/steps/03-page-extraction-and-cross-page-merging/README.md

 - **Purpose**: Ensure page extraction was successful

 #### 2. Page Content Validation
-- **Rule**: Each page must have non-empty content, valid page number, and word count
+- **Rule**: Each page must have valid page number and word count.
+Text pages should have non-empty content.
+- **Figure-Only Pages**: Pages with no text content are accepted if they are image-only; they are emitted with `isFigureOnly: true` to preserve numbering.
-- **Purpose**: Verify complete page extraction with proper metadata
+- **Purpose**: Verify complete page extraction with proper metadata while preserving contiguous page sequences

 #### 3. Sentence Terminator Validation
 - **Rule**: Pages should end with sentence terminators (., !, ?)
+- **Exceptions**:
-- **Exception**: Headers and section titles that don't end with punctuation
+  - Headers and section titles that don't end with punctuation
+  - Pages ending with bullet list items (treated as valid end)
+  - The last content page of the book may end without a terminator
+  - Trailing numeric citations and closing quotes are ignored when checking the last character
 - **Special Case**: Appendix chapters have relaxed validation
 - **Purpose**: Ensure proper sentence boundaries and content completeness